AllenCell/endothelial-pipeline/cellsmap/analyses/workflows/stochastic_dynamics/README.md

 ### Config file documentation
 - `name` (type: `str`): Name of this set of config variables.
 This is what gets passed in as `[config_name]` via command line.
-- `output_subdir` (type: `str`): Name of subdirectory to save workflow outputs (e.g., train/test set for vector field regression) and figures.
-If it does not already exist, the directories `cellsmap/analyses/results/[output_subdir]` and `cellsmap/figs/[output_subdir]` are made for saving the outputs and figures, respectively.
 - `PCs_to_analyze` (type `list[int]`): Which two of the principal component axes to project data onto and analyze trajectories from there.
 - `datasets_to_skip` (type `list[str]`): Datasets to skip when fitting drift and diffusion models.
     - *NOTE:* This will probably be depreciated in the future, as one of the datasets being skipped (`20241016_20X`) will be recollected and we will replace that dataset with the replicate in the config.
 The other datasets to skip are the no flow datasets (not being used to fit the SDE model, are being used to generate principal component axes), and that can be checked without needing to specify datasets here.